nicotsou/nicotsou.com/content/blog/fun-facts-about-switzerland-part-iv/index.md

 ![Credit: [Henrique Ferreira](https://unsplash.com/@rickpsd)](images/henrique-ferreira-V7GrFTVwdko-unsplash.jpg)
 _Credit: [Henrique Ferreira](https://unsplash.com/@rickpsd)_

 Now, if you are a little unlucky and your apartment is located near a church, be ready for some bell entertainment.
 For reasons unknown, the church bell rings multiple times per day.
-Sometimes it can even stuck, and you hear it for several minutes.
+Sometimes it can even get stuck, and you hear it for several minutes.

 The perfect way to enjoy your hangover.